E and M signaling: Number of wires

 4-wire E&M uses a 4-wire (2-pair) transmission path for the voice signal.

-2-wire E&M uses a single pair for both transmit and receive voice signal.
-This is much inferior to 4-wire E&M as the 2-wire interface uses hybrid transformers which reduce signal quality and can introduce echo.
+2-wire E&M uses a single pair for both transmit and receive voice signals.
+This is much inferior to 4-wire E&M as the 2-wire interface uses hybrid transformers, which reduce signal quality and can introduce echo.

 Address signaling

 The mechanisms described so far only allow circuit seizure – on-hook and off-hook – to be signaled.
-In order to allow dialing over the interface, "start" signaling mechanisms are defined.
+In order to allow dialing over the interface, start signaling mechanisms are defined.
 This allows the other end to know when to send the dialed digits, which are transmitted by pulse (loop disconnect) or multi-frequency tones.
-E&M defines three methods of "start" signaling:
+E&M defines three methods of start signaling: